The Pentagon’s Press Purge

 separate systems, ecosystems of journalism and information, that this will further put people on their own islands rather than sort of encourage the kind of engagement that this country is founded on.

-Because you're right, the whole premise of this country was we are going to have the people govern and we're going to do it through engagement and discourse, not violence.
+Because you're right, the whole premise of this country was we are going to have the people govern, and we're going to do it through engagement and discourse, not violence.

 And it started with a free press.
+That's part of that

 process.

-So I'm optimistic in that I think people value a free press.
+So, I'm optimistic in that I think people value a free press.
+I think that 60 organizers or however many it was,

-I think that 60 organizers, or however many it was, I don't even know how many organizations, dozens of organizations independently came to this conclusion and weren't willing to give up that principle for something that
+I don't even know how many organizations, dozens of organizations independently came to this conclusion and weren't willing to give up that principle for something

-could have been allowed them to stay in the building makes me hopeful.
+that could have been allowed them to stay in the building makes me hopeful.

 But I just can't help but worry because I'm watching how our readers are engaging.
+And there's so much

 Yeah, it's an interesting, it's an interesting question, which is, will there be a demand?

 As much as people, I think, you know, the silos that people are in in terms of social media is not necessarily the country at large.
+And I still think this country has the ability to be shocked.

 And I know that ultimately those kinds of,

-You know, as we were packing up, I was getting unsolicited messages from sources saying, I'm going to continue to talk to you.
+the more opportunity they give for that kind of moment to happen again even if it's a snowden type moment look it's a fair point you know as we were packing up i was getting unsolicited messages from sources saying I'm going to continue to talk to you.

+And they weren't doing it to be defiant of their civilian leadership.
 They were doing it because they understood they took an oath to the Constitution.

-opportunities for the right journalists to stand up and do it.
+It does create opportunities for the right journalists to stand up and do it.
 It's going to be harder.

-It's going to be more challenging, but there is a cost as well, is all I'm saying, which is we are still not going to get answers to basic information.
+It's going to be more challenging.

+But there is a cost as well, is all I'm saying, which is we are still not going to get answers to basic information.
+And we're already seeing that play out.

 With everything, there's an opportunity.

-I agree with you, and I am so proud of this press corps that they're already treating this as such in some ways.
+I agree with you.
+And I am so proud of this press corps that they're already treating this as such in some ways.

-You don't see them sort of resigned or begging to get back in, they are persevering.
+You don't see them sort of resigned or begging to get back in.
+They are persevering.

-It's just there, there will be a cost as well.
+It's just there will be a cost as well.
+It's just to me not binary.

 hasn't been settled yet.
+Right.

 Dave, is that the kind of thing that you can see starting to maybe grow from a more kind of bottom-up way?
+Yes and no.

-Again, I agree with Nancy about the echo chamber effect and so many people in their information silos that aren't going to
+Again, I agree with Nancy about the echo chamber effect uh and so many people in their information silos that aren't going to

 So do I, by the way.

 I don't want to give you the impression that I do that.
+Thomas, I'll give you the last word on

 maybe

-how you see this resolving, cracking, negotiating, and turning out.
+how you see this resolving, cracking, negotiating,

 I'm actually nervous that this is going to broaden the military and civilian divide.
+And

-And their first and maybe only experience that they're having right now is the National Guard coming into their neighborhood in Chicago or the Marines going into their community in L.A.
+And their first and maybe only experience that they're having right now is the National Guard coming into their neighborhood in Chicago or the Marines going into their community in LA.

 And like, if that is the only interaction that you are having with service members of the military, then I feel like that's going to significantly damage the relationship between Americans and its military.

-So, like, getting back to the human implications of all of this, like there are American sons and daughters on the border right now in Texas and in Chicago right now.
+So like getting back to like the human implications of all of this, like there are Americans' sons and daughters on

 I am very nervous about where military-civilian relations are going to go because of domestic deployments and the rhetoric that exists right now, not toward journalists, but also within the military.

-People saw what Hegseth and the commander-in-chief
+People saw what Hegset and the commander-in-chief

 did with those 800 generals in there.
+They saw their leadership on full display.

 And like I said, I wouldn't follow them into combat after that display of leadership.
+And I think that I wasn't the only person who was watching.

 So

-I'm nervous about where this is going to send us on the military and the civilian divide journey.
+I'm nervous about where this is going to send us on the military display divide journey.
+Absence of leadership is what we saw.

+Yes.
 Yeah, I think that's such a great point.

 But I think actually, Thomas,